Demians12/golang-shellscript/setup_go/README.md

 chmod +x ./install_go.sh
 ./install_go.sh
 ```
-- You will be prompted to enter your operating system (mac, linux or windows):
+- You will be prompted to enter your operating system (mac or linux):
-`Please enter your operating system (linux/mac/windows): `
+`Please enter your operating system (linux/mac): `

-- Next the installation will occur